 CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

-What Happens at the 20-Week Ultrasound?
+Everything That Happens at the 20-Week Ultrasound, According to Experts

 save article

 Reaching the halfway point of pregnancy is a milestone.
-You’re probably a little less tired, you’re finally showing and you may be feeling baby kick and move around more.
+You’re probably a little less tired, you’re finally showing and you may even be feeling baby kick and move around more.
 It’s also time for your 20-week ultrasound, which gives your ob-gyn or midwife a peek at how baby’s size and overall anatomy are tracking.

 Related Video